 Personal information is information about an identifiable individual.
-Personal information includes information that relates to personal characteristics (e.g., gender, age, income, home address or phone number, ethnic background, family status), health (e.g., health history, health conditions, health services received by them) activities and views (e.g., religion, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
+Personal information includes information that relates to personal characteristics e.g., gender, age, income, home address or phone number, ethnic background, language, family status), health (e.g., health history, health conditions, health services received by them) or activities and views (e.g., religion, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is to be contrasted with business information (e.g., an individual’s business address and telephone number), which is not protected by privacy legislation.
 Personal Information also includes information that does not directly identify you but when combined with other information identifies (or can be used to identify) you.

 Our organization, Physiomobility Health Group, includes multidisciplinary practices providing services such as physiotherapy, chiropractic care, acupuncture, massage therapy, nutritional and naturopathic consultations as well as osteopathic care, kinesiology and personal training.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include accountants, lawyers, and computer technical support teams, payment processing services and so on.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.